polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

 In this exercise, you will implement Azure Stack delegation in a multi-tenant environment

-   > **Note:** Implementing delegation in a single tenant envrionment follows the same procedure as the one described in this exercise.
+   > **Note:** Implementing delegation in a single tenant environment follows the same procedure as the one described in this exercise.
 The only difference is that you delegate to identities (users and groups) which reside exclusively in the same Azure Active Directory tenant.

 ### Task 1: Create delegated operator and user Azure Active Directory accounts (as the Azure Stack operator)